70+ Astonishing World Pollution Facts

 Fact 70: Energy-related emissions are estimated to rise by 20% by 2040.

-Fact 71: Shifting to the wind and solar power will take 20+ years and almost 43 trillion dollars.
+Fact 71: Shifting to wind and solar power will take 20+ years and almost 43 trillion dollars.

 Fact 72: Cleanup operations can protect animals’ lives and stop people from littering in the future.